Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 Copy the entire "customTemplate" folder in `src/templates/customTemplate` and renamed it as "coc" in `src/templates/coc`.

-This will create an unique template just to render `COC` templates later.
+This will create a unique template just to render `COC` templates later.

 ### Preparing template storybook